-Contributed by: Bihter Bozbay, Fahri Can Doğan and İrem Cansu Demircioğlu, Kolcuoğlu Demirkan Koçaklı Attorneys at Law legal advice on M&A and financing transactions to both domestic and foreign companies in a wide range of sectors, as well as in connection with their corporate law-related matters. İrem's banking and finance experience includes loan structuring, syndicated loan facilities and project financing.
+Contributed by: Bihter Bozbay İnan, Eda Saraçoğlu and İrem Cansu Demircioğlu, Kolcuoğlu Demirkan Koçaklı Attorneys at Law irem Cansu Demircioğlu is an associate at Kolcuoğlu Demirkan Koçaklı.
+She joined the firm in 2019 and has experience in M&A, banking and finance, project financing and corporate law.
+Cansu provides legal advice on M&A and financing transactions to both domestic and foreign companies in a wide range of sectors, as well as in connection with their corporate law-related matters.
+Her banking and finance experience includes loan structuring, syndicated loan facilities and project financing.